-But isn't that why Jesus came into the world? to bring change, a change of heart and a new way of life; to bring us into a new relationship with God, to redeem us from sin and to give us the hope of eternal life in his Heavenly Kingdom?
+Think about it - isn't that why Jesus came into the world? to bring change, a change of heart and a new way of life; to bring us into a new relationship with God, to redeem us from sin and to give us the hope of eternal life in his Heavenly Kingdom?

-He did this first by reaching our and touching people: touching them physically and spiritually.
+He did this first by reaching out and touching people: touching them physically and spiritually.